-75 DTI, Professional Liability: Report of the Study Teams (London, HMSO, 1989), 6.
+&lt;sup>75 DTI, Professional Liability: Report of the Study Teams (London, HMSO, 1989), 6.

-further consideration of the issues should be undertaken by the Law Commission.76 The Latham report followed in 1994.77 That report noted the risk joint and several liability posed to deep pocketed defendants in the construction industry, and recommended that liability in construction cases, other than personal injury, be limited to "a fair proportion of the plaintiff's loss, having regard to the relative degree of blame".78 These recommendations spurred an investigation by the Common Law Team of the Law Commission in 1996 ("Law Commission") into the feasibility of joint and several liability, and the principle of proportionate liability as a possible alternative.
-79
+recommended the introduction of proportionate liability (except in cases of personal injury), and that further consideration of the issues should be undertaken by the Law Commission.
+The Latham report followed in 1994.
+That report noted the risk joint and several liability posed to deep pocketed defendants in the construction industry, and recommended that liability in construction cases, other than personal injury, be limited to "a fair proportion of the plaintiff's loss, having regard to the relative degree of blame".
+These recommendations spurred an investigation by the Common Law Team of the Law Commission in 1996 ("Law Commission") into the feasibility of joint and several liability, and the principle of proportionate liability as a possible alternative.